We write a lot of articles and guides aimed at helping you learn how to identify scams and make more informed buying decisions.

 Alright, so you’ve probably got a good handle on the topic at this point.
 But let’s step out of the textbook and see how confirmation bias works in the real world.
 Specifically, how does confirmation bias affect the purchases we make?

-How Confirmation Bias Affects Your Buying Decisions
+Why Do Smart People Fall for Scams: How Confirmation Bias Affects Decisions

-Example #1: Let’s say I believe that there are creams available which can instantly repair all the signs of aging.
+Let’s say I believe that there are creams available which can instantly repair all the signs of aging.
 I’m absolutely sure of it, and always keep this in mind when searching for a new product to try.

 This means that I’ll: